cofiem/leaf-focus/README.md

 This stage might take a while.

-For example, using the provided config file:
+For example, using the example config file:

 - 3 to 4 hours for an initial run with no cache
 - about an hour with an existing cache